Black Women’s Suffrage in Wisconsin

 • Searching historical newspapers can often yield the best materials about African American women’s suffrage.
 If you can’t find your local paper’s archives online, check with your local library or historical society.

-• The Chicago Defender is a paper to try when searching Wisconsin movements.
-This African American paper had a regular column dedicated to happenings in Wisconsin.
-UW-Madison has access to this paper (and other Black newspapers) via ProQuest Historical Newspapers databases (you must be affiliated with UW-Madison or visit a UW-Madison library with valid ID to access).
+• The Chicago Defender is a paper to try when searching for Wisconsin movements.
+This African American paper had a regular column dedicated to Wisconsin’s happenings.
+UW-Madison has access to this paper (and other Black newspapers) via ProQuest Historical Newspapers databases (you must be affiliated with UW-Madison or visit a UW-Madison library with a valid ID to access).

-• Copies of the Wisconsin Citizen, the paper of the Wisconsin Woman Suffrage Association, can be accessed at the Wisconsin Historical Society Library in Madison.
+• Copies of the Wisconsin Citizen, the Wisconsin Woman Suffrage Association paper, are available at the Wisconsin Historical Society Library in Madison.

 • Also available via UW-Madison: